 Relatively young Troja Palace was built in the late 17th century as a summer residence of the counts of Sternberk.
 The architect was Jean-Baptiste Mathene, who emigrated from France.
 He chose Baroque as the leading architectural style of that time.

 Later, Troja Palace was repeatedly enlarged and decorated with innovative architectural solutions.
-For example, the mouldings for the stairs leading to the garden were made by the Hermann brothers from Dresden, and the interior decoration was done by several famous artists from the Netherlands and Italy.
+For example, the mouldings for the stairs leading to the garden were made by the Hermann brothers from Dresden, and several famous artists from the Netherlands and Italy did the interior decoration.

-The most famous detail of the interior is the plafond dedicated to the Habsburg dynasty.
+The most famous interior detail is the plafond dedicated to the Habsburg dynasty.
 Nowadays, the Troja Palace in Prague is one of the best-preserved monuments of 17th-century architecture, and its visitors will enjoy the impressive collection of paintings and wine museum.

 The Rock City of Adršpach

-The number of trails in Adrspach is really overwhelming, so everyone can find something to interest them.
-You can spend a lot of time exploring Rock City because every nook and cranny is unique.
+The number of trails in Adrspach is overwhelming, so everyone can find something that interests them.
+You can spend much time exploring Rock City because every nook and cranny is unique.

-All these bizarre rocks have been created by the influence of thousands of years of water and wind, and because of their unusual appearance, they long ago served as a place of worship for residents.
+These bizarre rocks were created by the influence of thousands of years of water and wind, and because of their unusual appearance, they long ago served as a place of worship for residents.

 Krusovice Brewery (Krusovice Village)

-It is not known how much beer was produced back then, but today the average annual volume of beer produced at Krusovice is 70,000,000 litres.
-The tour will reveal to you how beer was brewed 500 years ago and how it is made today.
+It is not known how much beer was produced back then, but today, the average annual volume of beer produced at Krusovice is 70,000,000 litres.
+The tour will reveal how beer was brewed 500 years ago and how it is made today.

-The history of the brewery is quite extensive and interesting, and professional beer sommeliers will tell you in detail about all the subtleties and nuances of each type of beer.
-And let’s answer the silent question right away: tasting is included in the tour.
+The brewery’s history is extensive and exciting, and professional beer sommeliers will tell you in detail about all the subtleties and nuances of each type of beer.
+And let’s answer the silent question immediately: tasting is included in the tour.

 The Sedlec Ossuary (Kutná Hora)

-In Sedlec near Kutná Hora, you will find one of the best locations to visit in the Czech Republic, the unique 13th-century church known as the Sedlec Ossuary.
-The main interest here is not the exterior of the building —it is rather modest if we compare it to the others on our list— but the church’s interior.
+In Sedlec, near Kutná Hora, you will find one of the best places to visit in the Czech Republic: the unique 13th-century church known as the Sedlec Ossuary.
+The main interest here is not the exterior of the building—it is rather modest compared to the others on our list—but the church’s interior.

 The uniqueness is that the skeletons of more than 40,000 people were used to decorate it.
-For example, the huge chandelier contains all 208 bones that can be found in a person.
+For example, the vast chandelier contains all 208 bones that can be found in a person.

 “Where did these so many bones come from?” you may ask.
 The answer can be found by dipping into history.
 At the end of the 13th century, the abbot of the local monastery returned from the Holy Land, bringing with him soil from Calvary, the rock where Jesus was crucified.

-This made the church in Sedlec incredibly popular for burial, and when the cemetery ran out of room, the graves were excavated, and bones were used to decorate the interior.
+This made the church in Sedlec incredibly popular for burial.
+When the cemetery ran out of room, the graves were excavated, and bones were used to decorate the interior.
 The sight is both eerie and fascinating, making you think about the transience of our existence.
 Seldec Ossuary is one of the most visited places in the Czech Republic.

 Jewish Quarter & the Basilica of St. Procopius (Třebíč)

-Founded in the 15th century, the Jewish Quarter in Třebíč was one of the largest Jewish communities for hundreds of kilometres around.
-The place is notable for its rather unusual layout, which differs from the usual Czech one: no courtyards; instead, there are narrow dark passages between the houses, winding streets, and original architecture.
+Founded in the 15th century, the Jewish Quarter in Třebíč was one of the largest Jewish communities for hundreds of kilometres.
+The place is notable for its somewhat unusual layout, which differs from the usual Czech one: no courtyards; instead, narrow dark passages between the houses, winding streets, and original architecture.

-The Jewish Quarter is now mostly a historical monument, and its various institutions are no longer used for their intended purpose.
+The Jewish Quarter is now primarily a historical monument, and its various institutions are no longer used for their intended purpose.

 In addition to the Jewish Quarter, when visiting Třebíč, the Basilica of St. Procopius will catch your attention surely.
 It dates back to 1101, although little remains of that temple.
 The architect Kamil Hilbert gave it its modern look at the beginning of the last century.
 It would be more accurate to say that he returned the basilica to its former appearance, restoring the building after years of use for secular purposes.